fflegacy/fflegacy/README.md

 are for, and are currently kept in the `seasons` directory.
 If there ends up being data that is not season-specific, we can find another directory for it.

+Raw JSON data will be kept in the `yql` directory.
 Any scripts that are written will be kept in the `scripts` directory.
 If you'd like to contribute, make a pull request.
 There are no language restrictions.

 ## Data Caveats